Hyperion-BT/helios-book/src/helios_builtins/transaction_types.md

 func serialize(self) -> ByteArray

-// @returns The current POSIX time. func now(self) -> Time;
+// @returns The current POSIX time.
+// @notice Uses the start of 'self.time_range'.
+Throws an error if that start is negative or positive infinity.
+// @notice Use cardano-cli's --invalid-before option to set the start time of the valid 'time_range' to something finite. func now(self) -> Time;

 // @returns true if the transaction was signed by pubkeyhash.